• Skip to primary navigation

 These cookies will last 7 to 10 days on the counter or in the fridge.
 Frozen cookies will last up to 4 months.

-Can humans eat these homemade dog cookies?
+Can people eat these cookies?

 overhead view of homemade peanut butter dog cookies with icing.